 A Land Use Bylaw (LUB) establishes rules and regulations for land development, as well as, the process of making decisions for development permit applications within the Town of Mayerthorpe.

-- Bylaw No 1121 Miscellaneous Rates and Fees - Planning Fees Schedule E
+- Bylaw No 1141 Miscellaneous Rates And Fees Schedule E

 Municipal Planning Policies in the Municipal Policy Handbook are intended to: